calebgeniesse/calebgeniesse.github.io/code.md

 title: Code
 ---

-Below is a collection of code that I have developed throughout my research, with more recent work near the top.
-Most of these projects can also be found on my [GitHub](https://github.com/calebgeniesse).
+Below are some of the projects that I have developed throughout my research.
+More projects can also be found on my [GitHub](https://github.com/calebgeniesse).

 ### Recent projects